apalache-mc/apalache/docs/src/apalache/config.md

 1. command-line arguments;
 2. environment variables used by command-line options;
+3. at most one selected configuration file;
+4. built-in defaults.

+The configuration file is selected by taking the first applicable choice:

-3. the file passed with `--config-file`, or the nearest `.apalache.json` found by searching the current directory and its parents;
+1. the file passed with `--config-file`, or a path supplied through its `CONFIG_FILE` environment variable;
+2. `.apalache.json` in the current working directory;
+3. `${user.home}/.tlaplus/apalache.json`;
-4. `$HOME/.tlaplus/apalache.json`;
+4. no configuration file.
-5. built-in defaults.

-An explicit `--config-file` disables the search for a local file, but not the global fallback.
-Lists and ordinary values replace lower-precedence values.
-`checker.tuning` objects are merged by key.

-The old `.apalache.cfg` and `$HOME/.tlaplus/apalache.cfg` application configuration filenames are rejected, even when they contain valid JSON or a
-`.json` file exists beside them.
-Rename them to `.apalache.json` and `$HOME/.tlaplus/apalache.json`, respectively.
-Explicit `--config-file` paths ending in `.cfg` are rejected as well.
-HOCON syntax is no longer supported.
+Apalache previously supported `.cfg` configuration files in HOCON syntax, as well as recursive merging of configuration files.
+These are no longer supported.

-This does not affect TLC configuration files passed with `--config`, that conventionally use the `.cfg` extension.
+The above rules to do not apply to the TLC configuration files passed with `--config`.

 ## JSON rules

 Configuration must be one JSON object.
 Keys and strings require double quotes.
 The following constructs are **rejected**: Comments, substitutions such as `${PWD}`, unquoted keys, `=`, trailing commas, duplicate keys, and trailing documents. **Unknown keys are rejected** in every group; for example, `checker.discardDisabled` is an error.

-`source` and `output` are top-level values.
+Moreover, `source` and `output` are top-level values.
 The former `input` object and object-valued `output` section are rejected.

 A leading `~` or `~/` in a path expands to the user's home directory.
 Other environment-variable expansion is not performed.